maximobelen/the-good-parts-awesome/README.md

 ####Callbacks
 Callbacks are a great friends, you need to understand their meaning and how they works.
 If you came from another language that don't use asynchronous calls this will be difficult, but once you understand it you are going to understand how to works with server responses.
 ###5.
 Inheritance
+JavaScript is a prototypal language, which means that objects inherit directly from other objects.
 ###6.
 Arrays
 As we know arrays are linear allocation on memory which each elements are accessed by intergers that allow you to compute offset but...<br>
 In Javacript arrays are not the same as in another language.
 In Javascript arrays are objects that has some array-like characteristics, this make arrays significantly slower than a real array.